Duke-Translational-Bioinformatics/reproducible-research-anecdotes/README.md

 Developing an workshop for Computational Biology & Bioinformatics doctoral students in Reproducible Data Science.

-Please see [the wiki](https://github.com/Duke-Translational-Bioinformatics/reproducible-research-anecdotes/wiki) for organized content.
+Please see each subdirectory's README for organized content.

 =======
 Developing an orientation for Computational Biology & Bioinformatics doctoral students in Reproducible Data Science.